-Sales people constantly ask me about prospecting techniques and methods.
+Sales people constantly ask me about prospecting techniques and how to keep their Sales Funnel full.
 Yet the solution may not be techniques you need to employ, rather mistakes you need to avoid.

 Below are five deadly prospecting mistakes that sales people routinely make.

 These blunders can and have ended sales careers.
 So take note of these five killers from the least deadly to the most.

 And avoid them like the plague!

 #5 – Poor Record Keeping